1. What is OpenLandContracts.org?

 4. How do I search for contracts?

-- Use the search bar on the Home and Search pages of the site
+- Use the search bar on the Home page, the Search page, or at the top of most pages of the site

-- Search by using the dropdown menus available on the Search page.
+- Search in specific document categories by using the dropdown menus available on the Search page.

 The dropdown menus on the Search page allow you to search for contracts by: date of contract signature; host country; resource type; investor company name; and contract type.
 In addition, you can also search for contracts for which certain issues have been summarized by using the “Annotation category” dropdown menu.
 This can help you find, for example, contracts for which we have summarized obligations or commitments related to local employment, surface fees for land, environmental protection, or the use of physical security.